GabrielSaraivaCesar/orbit_simulator/readme.md

 # Orbit Simulator
-This project aims to simulate how orbital mechanics works
+This project aims to simulate how orbital mechanics work

 ## Examples
 <table cellspacing="0" cellpadding="0">